t12t/a11y-meetups/README.md

 Sometimes it can be tricky to find a local web accessibility meetup.
 To help you with this and also to get a little overview of what is available we created this list.

+*The article [Accessibility and Inclusive Design In-Person Groups](https://www.lireo.com/accessibility-inclusive-design-in-person-groups/) lists meetups as well and has been around much longer than this list.
+We didn't know about this article when we created our list but hopefully we can help each other in keeping the info up to date.*

 ## Australia

 * [Brisbane Web Accessibility & Inclusive Design](https://www.meetup.com/Brisbane-Web-Accessibility/)